val-beresneva/GitDocs/src/snapshotting/notes.md

 Every notes change creates a new commit at the specified notes ref.
 You can therefore inspect the history of the notes by invoking, e.g., `git log -p notes/commits`.
 Currently the commit message only records which operation triggered the update, and the commit authorship is determined according to the usual rules (see git-commit[1]).
-These details may change in the future.
+Please note that these details may change in the future.

 It is also permitted for a notes ref to point directly to a tree object, in which case the history of the notes can be read with `git log -p -g <refname>`.